gvwilson/thirdbit/_posts/2016/2016-02-19-more-of-a-difference-than-you-realize.md

 which reminded me that small differences for some people can be large ones for others:

-> Thanks for a great workshop the last two days...
+> Thanks for a great workshop the last two days…
 > I wanted to share a separate positive comment that I should have included on the Etherpad:
 > I'm profoundly/severely hard-of-hearing in both ears,
 > and depend quite a bit on lip-reading when listening to people.